andrew/ultimate-awesome/README.md

 - [awesome-random-stuff](https://github.com/tawseefnabi/awesome-random-stuff) - Collection of interesting & awesome random stuff I find on the World Wide Web.
 - [awesome-ambient-intelligence](https://github.com/tecnico-ami/awesome-ambient-intelligence) - Awesome lists about Ambient Intelligence / Ambientes Inteligentes.
 - [awesome_list_ai_bot_programming](https://github.com/tehruhn/awesome_list_ai_bot_programming) - Awesome curated list of everything to do with AI powered bot programming.
-- [awesome-tech-stack](https://github.com/tejachundru/awesome-tech-stack) - Collection Of Tech Stack and their tools and many more.
 - [awesome-tools](https://github.com/tengshan2008/awesome-tools) - Collection tools of found on internet.
 - [awesome-autonomous](https://github.com/thecooldrop/awesome-autonomous) - A curated list of repositories, libraries and topics which are related to furthering the autonomous robotics technologies.
 - [awesomeYouTube](https://github.com/ThePyProgrammer/awesomeYouTube) - A curated list of carefully retrieved awesome videos to learn absolutely anything you need to know in coding and maths.